rleber/bun/doc/readme.md

 be pretty simple to run the software from the command line, by typing the command "bun".
 Without any parameters, the command should provide you with a helpful summary of all the available subcommands.

+_Terminology_
+- This software refers to a collection of undecoded Honeywell files as an "archive".
+Use the "bun archive" commands to process these files
+- Once files have been extracted, this software refers to that collection as a "library".
+The "bun library" commands are used to process these files.

 _File formats_

 These scripts were written to decipher old archive tapes from the Honeywell machine at the University of